 SLOW MADE IN JAPAN

-Established in 1950 as a sewing house, our garments have been meticulously designed and crafted locally in Japan using fine natural materials, most preferably high quality linen.
+Established in 1950 as a sewing house, nest Robe is a small environmentally conscious brand.
+Our garments are meticulously designed and crafted locally in Japan using fine natural materials, mostly linen.

-We are a small environmentally conscious brand.
-Our brand philosophy focuses on conscious, sustainable and circular fashion based on “MONOZUKURI, a Japanese cultural term describing the traditional approach to producing quality products with precise attention to detail and made with the experience and expertise of artisans.
+Our brand philosophy focuses on conscious, sustainable, and circular fashion based on “MONOZUKURI,” a Japanese cultural term describing the traditional approach to producing quality products with precise attention to detail and with the experience and expertise of artisans.